MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/bad-server-name-connection-string-error.md

 ---
-title: Troubleshooting the bad server name in connection string
+title: Troubleshooting incorrect server name in connection string
-description: This article provides a workaround for the consistent authentication issue when there is a bad server name in connection string. ms.date: 01/12/2024
+description: This article provides a workaround for the consistent authentication issue when there is a bad server name in connection string. ms.date: 01/19/2024
 author: prmadhes-msft
 ms.author: prmadhes
 ms.reviewer: jopilov, haiyingyu, mastewa, v-jayaramanp ms.custom: sap:Connection issues
 ---

-# Bad server name in connection string
+# Login failed due to incorrect server name in connection string

-This article helps you to resolve the issues that might arise from the consistent authentication issue related to bad server name in a connection string.
+This article helps you to resolve an consistent authentication issue that might arise when the specified server name isn't correct.

 ## Symptoms